genaforvena/the_soft_delerizome_machine_a_thousand_guattaris/README.md

 * iteration 3 (used model from iteration 2 and fine-tuned it on Gospel by Tolstoy): Model ([Scum Gospel of Thousand Plateaus 1 epoch](https://huggingface.co/genaforvena/the_soft_scum_gospel_delerizome_machine_a_thousand_guattaris)) and Space ([Morosia_the_Lugubrious_Scum](https://huggingface.co/spaces/genaforvena/Gospel_of_Morosia_the_Lugubrious_Scum))
 * iteration 2 (used model from iteration 1 and fine-tuned it on SCUM manifesto): Model ([Scum of Thousand Plateaus 1 epoch](https://huggingface.co/genaforvena/the_soft_scum_delerizome_machine_a_thousand_guattaris)) and Space ([Gospel_of_Morosia_the_Lugubrious_Scum](https://huggingface.co/spaces/genaforvena/Morosia_the_Lugubrious_Scum))
 * iteration 1: Model ([1/4 of Thousand Plateaus 1 epoch](https://huggingface.co/genaforvena/the_soft_delerizome_machine_a_thousand_guattaris_fourth_of_plateaus_once)) and Space ([Morosia_the_Lugubrious_One_Fourth](https://huggingface.co/spaces/genaforvena/Morosia_the_Lugubrious_One_Fourth))

+## Running the Project

+To run the project, follow these steps:

+1. Ensure `finnegans_wake.txt` is placed in the project folder.
+2. Execute the script `cam_extractor.py`.

+The script will:
+- Train a model if not already present.
+- Convert `finnegans_wake.txt` to a raster image.
+- Analyze the raster image.
+- Save the outputs: `raster.png` and `gradcam_overlay.png`.